Allegiant halts construction on Sunseeker

-Construction of the Sunseeker resort will halt immediately, Allegiant Travel Co. announced Wednesday, along with renovation of the Kingsway Country Club.
+CHARLOTTE HARBOR — Construction of the Sunseeker resort will halt immediately, Allegiant Travel Co. announced, along with renovation of the Kingsway Country Club.

+The move comes one year after construction began triumphantly on three nine-story towers along Charlotte Harbor at the Peace River Bridge.

 “Allegiant has also placed an immediate moratorium on all non-essential capital expenditures and discretionary spending across the company and instituted an immediate hiring freeze on all non-essential personnel,” Allegiant stated.